-New forms of communication present unique challenges, as they may not allow for easy export of the same information that would be expected on a metadata log.
+New forms of communication present unique challenges, as they may not allow for easy export of the same information that would be expected on a log that is generated from metadata.
 For example, does a text message chain between attorney and client over several weeks, in which nonprivileged content is also discussed, constitute one communication or several?
 For collaboration tools such as Slack content or Teams channels, how does counsel log a question posed by one participant to the entire room, where responding communications span several days and intermixed messaging?
+These new forms of communication may have unique metadata fields that should be considered in determining how to log these sources.